FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandChainsofTrust.md

 ### Root CAs and Intermediate CAs

-As an aside, CAs come in two flavours: Root CAs and Intermediate CAs, and you've already seen some of the most popular **Root CAs** - Symantec, GeoTrust, etc. It's beucase RootCAs have to **securely distribute** hundreds of millions of identities to internet users that is makes sense to distribute that process to **Intermediate CAs**, who actually often provide the certificates under the authority of the RootCA from which they establish their authority.
-This is called a **Chain of Trust**, because organizations will almost always use Intermediate CAs, which have been signed off on by the trusted Root CA (or by a chain of Intermediate CAs leading back to the Root CA).
+CAs come in two flavours: Root CAs and Intermediate CAs, and you've already seen some of the most popular **Root CAs** - Symantec, GeoTrust, etc. It's because Root CAs have to **securely distribute** hundreds of millions of certificates to internet users that it makes sense to distribute this process across many **Intermediate CAs**.
+These intermediate CAs provide their certificates under the authority of the Root CA, and this linkage between a Root CA and Intermediate CAs establishes a **Chain of Trust** for any certificate that is issued by any CA in the chain.
+This chain structure creates scale and security, and allows certificate consuming organizations to confidently use Intermediate CAs, because their identity has been signed by the trusted Root CA (or by a chain of Intermediate CAs which ultimately lead back to the Root CA).
+Ideally, you can see why it makes sense to limit the exposure of the Root CA -- compromising it would lead to destruction of the entire chain of trust - because a root CA is trusted by all.
+On the other hand, if an Intermediate CA is compromised, there is a much smaller exposure.

 | ![ChainOfTrust](./IdentityandChainsofTrust.diagram.1.png) |
 | :---: |